keptn-sandbox/slackbot-service/README.md

 1. In the left menu of Slack right-click on the channel that you just created and click on **Copy link**.
 Open this link in a browser or paste it into a textfile as we will need the channel ID for the integration to work.

 1. The link will look similar to *https://your-workspace.slack.com/archives/C018WDNTZKN* - please copy the last part of the URL after the last `/` as this is the channel ID that we'll need in a minute.
+In this example the channel ID is `C018WDNTZKN`.